-As we’ve discussed before, your church is only as strong as its discipleship.
-Don’t get us wrong – large attendance numbers are great, but they only account for the passive participants in your church.
+Your church is only as strong as its discipleship.
+Remember, measuring attendance numbers is great, but attendance numbers only account for the passive participants in your church.
 The true measure of a church’s impact is most accurately measured in those who heed the calling to go from audience to action – your disciples.

 And your church’s environment – its physical, relational, spiritual and operational components – all factor into the success of your ministry and its disciples.